Nathan Denison House

 Handicapped parking is available.
 There are steps up to the front and back doors of the house and stairs inside between the first and second floors.

-Tours at Nathan Denison House
+Group Tours at the Denison House

-Upcoming Events
+Upcoming LCHS Museum Events

 Born in Windham, Connecticut, in 1740, Nathan Denison was one of the first forty shareholders in the Susquehannah Company to settle five new towns in the Wyoming Valley in February 1769.
-Denison married Elizabeth Sills in the first recorded wedding in the area.
+Denison married Elizabeth Sill in the first recorded wedding in the area.

 Denison became a popular leader of the pioneer settlers from Connecticut.
 In the years 1774, 1776, 1781 and 1782, he served as a Justice of the Peace under Connecticut jurisdiction in Westmoreland County (as the settlers first called Northeastern Pennsylvania).
 As colonel of the local militia, and second in command to Colonel Zebulon Butler, Denison distinguished himself in the ill-fated Battle of Wyoming and negotiated the surrender of Forty Fort to the British.
 Forty Fort was named for the forty settlers that originally came to this area from Connecticut.